VIPSites Media

 We would love to tell you our story and why we are on this mission in more detail.
 The following documents do just that.
 If you have any questions please feel free to contact us.

 Barefoot on the Ground is unique in education and conservation due to its immersive and hands-on approach.
-It offers day and night programs where visitors can observe wildlife like koalas and gliders in their natural habitats, enhancing understanding through direct experience.
-The centre also integrates wildlife rehabilitation, ensuring injured and orphaned animals are cared for and released back into the wild, and runs a horticultural program propagating native plants to restore ecosystems.
-Additionally, it provides bush camping experiences that teach essential outdoor skills, fostering a deep connection with nature.
+It will offer day and night programs where visitors can observe wildlife like koalas and gliders in their natural habitats, enhancing understanding through direct experience.
+The centre will also integrate wildlife rehabilitation, ensuring injured and orphaned animals are cared for and released back into the wild, and run a horticultural program propagating native plants to restore ecosystems.
+Additionally, it will provide bush camping experiences that teach essential outdoor skills, fostering a deep connection with nature.
 This holistic approach combines education, conservation, and practical engagement, making it a standout in its field.

 "Barefoot on the Ground" stands out for its holistic approach to education and conservation, which integrates immersive, hands-on experiences with wildlife and a strong commitment to environmental stewardship.
 Here are the unique aspects that make it distinct: